 Holocaust survivors currently reside in 90 countries across the globe on all continents, with the exception of Antarctica.
-Nearly half of all Holocaust survivors worldwide currently reside in Israel, followed by North America, Western Europe and the countries of the former Soviet Union.
+Half of all Holocaust survivors worldwide currently reside in Israel, followed by North America, Western Europe and the countries of the former Soviet Union.

-After Israel, which is home to nearly 119,300 survivors, the United States is home to the next largest population of survivors with nearly 38,400 survivors, followed by France with over 21,900 survivors, and Russia with 18,200 and Germany with over 14,200 survivors.
-There are smaller but also substantial numbers of survivors in Ukraine, Canada, Hungary, Australia, Belarus, Italy, Netherlands, the United Kingdom and Belgium, ranging from over 7,400 survivors in Ukraine to just over 1,200 in Belgium and the United Kingdom.
+After Israel, which is home to 110,100 survivors, the United States is home to the next largest population of survivors with 34,600 survivors, followed by France with 18,900 survivors, Russia with 16,100 and Germany with 11,900.
+There are smaller but also substantial numbers of survivors in Ukraine, Canada, Hungary, Australia, Belarus, Italy, Netherlands, the United Kingdom and Belgium, ranging from 6,200 survivors in Ukraine to 1,100 in Belgium and the United Kingdom.